Engineering active motion in quantum matter: Classical active dynamics

-Therefore, a classical system with an initial equilibrium distribution at finite temperature has always a scaling that is different to the one obtained in the quantum case.
-In addition, more important, the negative MSD observed in the non-dissipative quantum case for $q>0$ is not present in classical systems at finite temperatures.
+Therefore, a classical system with an initial equilibrium distribution at finite temperature always has a scaling that is different from the one obtained in the quantum case.
+In addition, more important, the negative MSD observed in the non-dissipative quantum case is not present in classical systems at finite temperatures.